-Students will be prepared for an entry level barber teacher position.
+\Students will be prepared for an entry level barber teacher position.

-Barber Teacher Training: Standard Occupational Classification (SOC 25-1194.00, CIP Code 12.0413):
+Esthetics Teacher: Standard Occupational Classification (SOC 25-1194.00, CIP Code 12.0413):

-The curriculum involves 500 hours (3 years of experience) to satisfy Illinois State requirements.
+The curriculum involves 750 hours to satisfy Illinois State requirements.
 The course includes extensive instructional experience in Professional Practices, Teaching Techniques, Communication, Coaching, Servicing, Salon Management, Student Teaching and Game Planning.

-Students will be prepared for an entry level barber teacher position.
+\Students will be prepared for an entry level esthetics teacher position.

-- At this time the school does not have any plans to improve or change its educational programs - The school does not have any written agreements with any other entity to offer in whole or part any of its educational programs.
+- \ At this time the school does not have any plans to improve or change its educational programs - \ The school does not have any written agreements with any other entity to offer in whole or part any of its educational programs.